 Should Iceland Refuse to Pay?

 In March of 2010, something rather remarkable happened.
-Icelanders voted not to accept a proposal called "Icesave" which would have provided for repayment of funds which England and the Netherlands had paid to its citizens who had lost savings in Icelandic private banks.
+Icelanders voted not to accept a proposal called "Icesave" which would have provided for the repayment of funds that England and the Netherlands had paid to its citizens who had lost savings in Icelandic private banks.

 A Proposal and What Happened